Directed branch-width: A directed analogue of tree-width: Algorithmic aspects of directed branch-width.

 \subsection{Parameterizations by directed branch-width}

-Our definition of directed branch-width was motivated by the need for a digraph width-parameter that could be used to devise many $\fpt$-time algorithms.
 As we mentioned in Section \ref{sec:Intro}, despite their great success in some cases, the tree-width and rank-width-inspired measures still face considerable shortcomings when compared to the algorithmic power of undirected tree-width.
-In particular recall that the directed versions of the Hamilton Path and Max-Cut problems are $\mathbf{W[1]}$-hard when parameterized by any rank-width or tree-width-inspired measure \cite{fomin2010intractability,lampis2008algorithmic}.
+In particular recall that the directed versions of the Hamilton Path and Max-Cut problems are $\mathbf{W[1]}$-hard when parameterized by any rank-width or tree-width-inspired measure~\cite{fomin2010intractability,lampis2008algorithmic}.

 \begin{framed}

 \textbf{\textsc{D-Hamilton-Path}.}\\ \textbf{Input:} a digraph $D$.\\ \textbf{Question:} does $D$ contain a directed Hamiltonian Path? \end{framed}

 \begin{framed}